Kirandeepkaur001/Kirandeepkaur001.github.io/linux/day3.md

     Sometimes, files are created by the system or another user.
     You can use chown to give ownership to yourself or someone else.

+      It lets you change the owner and/or group of a file or directory Every file in Linux has:
+      An owner (a user)
+      A group (a set of users)

+       Example:
+      File: report.txt
+      Owner: amandeep
+      Group: students

   ### **_Syntax_**
   chown [OPTIONS] user[:group] file